cyfdecyf/GoEmu/dis-x86/x86-insn.md

 Operand size and address-size attribute
 =======================================

 Refer to Intel Manual 1 3.6.
-This note is for 32-bit case.
+This note only talks about 32-bit case.

 > In protected mode, every code segment has a default operand-size attribute and
 > address-size attribute.